RoyZhenLongLim/IntuCodeChallenge/README.md

 ```

 - Input is stored as a text file ending with in
+  - The input are stored in the folder Input
 - Output is stored as a text file ending with out
+  - The output are stored in the folder output

 ### Creating your own tests